cogent3/cogent3/doc/cookbook/loading_sequences.rst

     aln = load_aligned_seqs("data/long_testseqs.fasta", moltype="dna")
     type(aln)

-.. note:: The load functions record the origin of the data in the ``info`` attribute under a `"source"` key.
+.. note:: The load functions record the origin of the data in a ``.source`` attribute.

 .. jupyter-execute::

-    aln.info.source
+    aln.source

 .. todo:: add cross ref for description of Info class